h-raze/funnykillsound/README.md

 # funnykillsound
  funny epic hilarious (super funny) tf2 random killsounds pack

-This pack features 200+ random killsounds picked by us
+This pack features 200+ random killsounds that play randomly. picked by us

 ## How to install:
 ```